The gap we hope to close

 As it stands, programmes to support displaced scientists and PhD students are few and fragmented, with great inconsistency between hosting countries.
 Until now, there has been no consistent or unified global effort to identify the affected scientists and to assess their skills and expertise — there are no platforms where they can come together for peer support, for example — and research on these issues is currently scant.

-The number of refugee and displaced scientists is expected to increase should disruptive problems such as civil conflict and climate change continue to worsen.
+The number of refugee and displaced scientists is unknown, but probably in the thousands and possibly exceeding 10,000.
+And this number is expected to increase should disruptive problems such as civil conflict and climate change continue to worsen.
 This initiative is designed to help the science and policy communities prepare — nationally, regionally and internationally — to mitigate the struggles these scientists endure, and ensure that they’re able to continue to pursue their research and build their expertise.
 This is also important because that expertise, in time, will be important for rebuilding their home countries.

 The organisations behind the campaign